 St. Charles Community College employs a text-messaging Emergency Alert System that serves as one means of alerting the campus community about emergencies, warnings, weather-related closings and campus shutdowns.
 The system will not be used for general announcements.
 For more information and to sign up for the system, visit the Emergency Alert (Text Messaging) page.

 In the event of inclement weather, the college may adjust campus opening/closing times or close the campus entirely.
-For inclement weather notices, you may call the college at 636-922-8000, go to the college website at www.stchas.edu or sign up for emergency text alerts at www.stchas.edu/text.
+For inclement weather notices, students, faculty and staff may visit the college website (see "Announcements" on the home page), listen to the message on the college phone system (636-922-8000), or watch local TV stations and/or visit their websites.

-The college also will contact local media with inclement weather announcements as soon as possible but cannot guarantee what times they will appear on radio or television stations.
+The college will contact local media with inclement weather announcements as soon as possible but cannot guarantee what times they will appear on radio or television stations and their websites.
 The following media will be notified by 5:30 a.m. for day classes or by 5 p.m. for evening classes (if bad weather develops during the day):

 Do not call the stations for information, but listen/watch during the scheduled inclement weather announcement periods.
 Students may also check the SCC Facebook page at stchas.edu/facebook for weather-related closings.

 In addition, students, faculty and staff who sign up for the Emergency Alert System will be notified by cell phone text.